Dorothy Fields: Career

 In 1945, Fields approached Richard Rodgers and Oscar Hammerstein II with her idea for a new musical based on the life of famous female sharpshooter Annie Oakley.
 They liked the idea and agreed to produce the show conjointly.
 Kern and Fields were signed on to write the songs in the show.
 Kern died before the two were able to begin working on the project, and Irving Berlin was hired to replace him.

 Together, she and her brother Herbert wrote the book for Annie Get Your Gun, while Berlin provided all the music.
 The show, starring Ethel Merman, was a huge success, running for 1,147 performances.

 In the 1950s, her biggest success was the show Redhead (1959), which won five Tony Awards, including Best Musical.
 When she started collaborating with Cy Coleman in the 1960s, her career took a new turn.
 Their first work together was Sweet Charity.
 Her last hit was from their second collaboration in 1973, Seesaw.
 The show began on Broadway on March 18, 1973, and ended its run on December 8, 1973.
 Its signature song was "It's Not Where You Start, It's Where You Finish".

 Throughout her 48-year career, Fields cowrote more than 400 songs and worked on 15 stage musicals and 26 movies.
 Her lyrics were known for their strong characterization, clarity in language, and humor.
 She was an amateur pianist and a lifelong lover of classical music; the awareness of melodic lines that this fostered in her was of value in the task of fitting lyrics to melodies.

 Fields' professional longevity was rare at the time for a songwriter; it was underpinned by her imagination and her willingness to adapt to changing trends in American musical theater.

 Fields is a member of the American Theater Hall of Fame, inducted posthumously in 1988.

 Personal life

 Fields had highly disciplined work habits.
 She was known to spend about eight weeks researching, discussing, and making notes on a project before finally returning to her regular 8:30 a.m. to 4:00 p.m. daily work routine.

 Fields died of a heart attack on March 28, 1974, at the age of 69.
 The New York Times reported "Dorothy Fields, the versatile songwriter whose career spanned nearly 50 years, died of a heart attack last night at her home here."
 She was the sister of writers Herbert and Joseph Fields.
 She was introduced to Eli Lahm by his close friend Herbert Sondheim, the father of Stephen Sondheim, who affectionately referred to her as Aunt Dorothy growing up.
-Fields married Lahm in 1939, and they had two children, David and Eliza.
+Fields married Lahm in 1939, and they had two children, David (a jazz pianist) and Eliza.
 Lahm died in 1958.